-As a kid, I used to long for even more noise, either for my dream of singing for large arenas or for wanting to living in big, crowded cities.
-How little do you know about yourself as a teenager!
+As a kid, I used to long for even more noise, either for dreaming of singing for crowded arenas or for wanting to live in big cities.
+How little do you know about yourself as a teenager.

 When I found out about minimalism, I had a vague idea that it originated from Japan or something.
 All I knew beyond that was Muji, the store.

-At one point in my life, I felt disconnected as if I couldn’t belong in such a fast, noisy world.
+At one point in my life, I felt disconnected — as if I didn’t belong this fast, noisy world.
 I began searching for answers in buddhist books, which are quite essentialist at their core.
-I fell in love with the ancient eastern philosophies.
+I fell in love with ancient eastern philosophies.
 They resonated with me immediately and every word felt wise.
 It all made sense.

 Minimalism gave me space, time and quality

 After realizing that more is not necessarily better (which went against any advice from my family), I began to go through the items I had.
-Most of them were old purchases that I no longer liked, or unwanted gifts that didn’t add any value to my life at all.
+Most of them were old purchases that I no longer liked, or unwanted gifts that didn’t add any value to my life.
 Throwing them away or donating them felt liberating.

-The minimalist mindset shows me what I need, what I don’t need; what’s essential, what can be removed; and I realize how much more peaceful things are when they’re not too much.
-Now, I kind of curate my items instead of just buying them.
-I ask myself if the appointment, phone call or meeting will add any value or just spend my time.
+The minimalist mindset shows me what I need and what I don’t need.
+What’s essential, and what can be removed, and I realize how much more peaceful everything is when I don’t have too much.
+Now, I curate my items instead of just buying them on a whim.
+I ask myself if the appointment, phone call or meeting will add any value before saying yes.

-I’ve learned that I don’t have to live surrounded by stuff and feeling remorse for politely declining gifts from family members because accepting them means I’d have to store one more meaningless item, or worse, throw it in the trash while it may be meaningful to someone else.
+We don’t have to live surrounded by stuff and feeling remorse for recycling gifts.
+What’s the purpose in storing one more meaningless item, or throwing it in the trash while it may be meaningful to someone else?